 Mirce mechanics

 The laws of probability are just as rigorous as other mathematical laws.
 However, they do have specific features that delineate domains of application.
 The unique nature of the probabilistic behaviour is due to the complexity of physical processes, which cannot be studied or understood in all of its intricacy.
-Such inability takes its toll, as it is only possible to predict with certainty the expected behaviour of a machine, rather than any individual copy of it.
+Such inability takes its toll, as it is only possible to predict with certainty the expected behaviour of a machine type, rather than any individual copy of it.

 A mathematical formulation of any phenomena can be addressed only if it is fully defined.
 Thus, in accordance to the premises of Mirce philosophy, Dr Knezevic has formulated the following axioms of Mirce mechanics: